sissbruecker/media-browser-card/README.md

 **Features**
 - Browse media folders
-- Play media files on the configured media player
+- Play media files on the selected media player, or in a browser tab
 - Shows currently playing media item
-- Remembers current directory between reloads
+- Shows which items have already been played
-- Remembers with items have been played
+- Keeps current directory between reloads

 **Screenshot**